 How to set up and start using Time Machine

-After you connect the storage device and select it as your backup disk, Time Machine automatically makes hourly backups for the past 24 hours, daily backups for the past month, and weekly backups for all previous months.
-The oldest backups are deleted when your backup disk is full.
-It's a useful tool for more than just the obvious, such as if you need to reset your Mac before selling it.
+Once you connect the storage device and select it as your backup disk, Time Machine will automatically make hourly backups for the past 24 hours.
+From there, it has daily backups for the past month, and then weekly backups for all previous months.
+The oldest backups are deleted once your backup disk is full so it maintains itself well.
+Besides being a useful tool for ensuring you don't lose anything, it's also handy for when you need to reset your Mac before selling it.

 How to set up Time Machine